aurelio-amerio/techytok/_posts/2019-12-24-lesson-plotting.md

 ## PyPlot

 PyPlot is a Python library for plotting.
 It has many customisation capabilities with the downside that you need to first install python and configure Julia to interact with Python.
-In order to configure and install `PyCall`, the package required to interact with Python, please refer to this guide [not yet available].
+In order to configure and install `PyCall`, the package required to interact with Python, please refer to [this guide](https://techytok.com/lesson-interacting-with-python/).

 In order to use the `PyCall` back-end, please type the following code: